ruairiseosamh/Fact_Checker/README.md

 # Child Safety Checker

-A web app that analyses YouTube videos, images, and online terminology for child-appropriateness using AI.
+A web app that analyses YouTube videos, uploaded videos, images, text files, and online terminology for child-appropriateness using AI.
 Get an instant breakdown of language, violence, advertising, agenda-pushing, misinformation, AI-generated content, and more — with an overall safety score and parental guidance.

 ---

 ## Features

 ### Video Checker
-- Paste a YouTube URL to analyse the video transcript
+- Paste a YouTube URL **or upload a video file** (MP4, WebM, MOV, AVI, MKV) to analyse content
+- **YouTube URL mode** — fetches the video transcript via captions
+- **Upload Video mode** — extracts 8 evenly-spaced keyframes and analyses them visually
+- **Upload Text mode** — paste or upload a transcript/script (.txt, .md, .csv, .srt, .vtt) for analysis
 - **Overall safety score** (0–100) with a visual score ring
 - **Age rating** — All Ages, 6+, 9+, 13+, 16+, or 18+
 - **8 content categories**, each scored and flagged by severity: